HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: 2.0

 The \textbf{Scene Generation Module}, shown in the third panel of Figure \ref{fig2}, can generate semantically and physically coherent object layouts through iterative cycles between generated spatial constraints and a Depth‑First-Search (DFS) solver.

 \textit{Spatial Constraint Generation}.
 The Scene Generation Module first employs GPT‑o3 to produce a series of spatial constraints between objects based on the text input, the scene reference image, and object properties.
 We define a total of ten spatial relations, which are divided into the following four categories: (1) Relative: \textit{in front of}, \textit{behind}, \textit{left of}, \textit{right of}, \textit{side of}; (2) Distance: \textit{near}, \textit{far}; (3) Vertical: \textit{on}, \textit{above} and (4) Rotation: \textit{face to}.
-As shown in Figure \ref{fig4}, large reasoning models can generate realistic and spatially plausible constraints for objects.
+Their mathematical definitions are provided in the supplement.
+As shown in Figure \ref{fig4}, reasoning models (e.g., GPT-o3) can generate realistic and spatially plausible constraints for objects. \smallbreak \textit{Layout Generation}.

-\textit{Layout Generation}.
 For layout generation, we employ a DFS solver to compute object placements based on object properties and spatial constraints between objects.
 We define mathematical formulations to enforce each spatial constraint (for example, ``face to" means that the angle between the source object’s orientation and the line connecting the centers of the two objects is less than 10 degrees).
 Objects should satisfy these spatial constraints while avoiding physical collisions.
 To fully leverage GPT-o3's spatial reasoning capabilities, we prioritize the initial object positions inferred by the model.
-It is worth noting that, when the DFS solver encounters spatial constraints that are difficult to satisfy simultaneously, the Scene Generation Module re‐prompts GPT‑o3 using the DFS solver's feedback to update the objects' spatial constraints.
+It is worth noting that when the DFS solver encounters spatial constraints that are difficult to satisfy simultaneously, the Scene Generation Module re-prompts GPT-o3 using the DFS solver's feedback to update the objects' spatial constraints.
 The DFS solver and the reasoning model then form an iterative loop until a valid layout is found.
 This approach significantly enhances \holodeck 2.0’s layout capabilities.
-We present several examples of position plots for the bounding boxes produced by the solver (Figure 4).
+Figure \ref{fig4} presents examples of position plots for the bounding boxes produced by the solver.